Time Encoding of Finite-Rate-of-Innovation Signals: Introduction

-where $\varphi$ is a known pulse and the parameters $\{(c_{k},\tau_{k})\}_{k=0}^{K-1}$ are not known.
-The rate of innovation for such signals is $\displaystyle \frac{2K}{T}$ and they can be recovered using $2K$ samples recorded in $T$-length interval.
-In the critical case, the pulse maybe a Dirac impulse, in which case, the signal is not bandlimited.
-Yet, the minimum sampling requirement is the same within the FRI framework.
-Such sampling frameworks are therefore also referred to as {\it sub-Nyquist sampling frameworks}, and find applications in RADAR \cite{ilan2014radar, rudresh2017radar}, ultrasound imaging \cite{tur2011innovation}, radioastronomy \cite{pan2016towards}, optical-coherence tomography \cite{mulleti2014fdoct}, etc. FRI signals also lie in a union of subspaces where the parameters $\{\tau_{k}\}_{k=0}^{K-1}$ define each subspace.
-Hence, signal recovery comprises two steps: localization of the subspace by estimating $\{\tau_{k}\}_{k=0}^{K-1}$ followed by estimation of the parameters $\{c_{k}\}_{k=0}^{K-1}$.
-We consider the reconstruction of FRI signals via the parameter estimation route from their time-encoded measurements using C-TEM and IF-TEM, and show that the sampling requirements for perfect recovery are of the order of the rate of innovation.
-We continue to show that the analysis carries over to multi-channel time-encoding, where each channel may operate with a reduced sampling requirement.
-We also consider the effect of noise on the temporal measurements.
-This causes the perturbations to appear in the forward linear transformation and the signal measurements.
-To overcome the detrimental effects of noise, we propose an optimization strategy that jointly denoises and recovers the parameters.
-The optimization strategy is similar to that of Generalized FRI (GenFRI) \cite{pan2016towards}, and is solved using alternating minimization.
-We call this extension of Generalized FRI to accommodate FRI signals sensed via time-encoding machines as GenFRI-TEM.
+where $\varphi (t)$ is a known pulse and the parameters $\{(c_{k},\tau_{k})\}_{k=0}^{K-1}$ are not known.
+The rate of innovation of $x(t)$ is $\displaystyle \frac{2K}{T}$.
+If $\varphi (t)$ is a Dirac impulse, then $x(t)$ is not bandlimited.
+Yet, the rate of innovation and the requirement on the minimum number of measurements remain unchanged in the FRI framework, also referred to as {\it sub-Nyquist sampling}.
+The applications are in RADAR \cite{ilan2014radar, rudresh2017radar}, ultrasound \cite{tur2011innovation}, radioastronomy \cite{pan2016towards}, optical-coherence tomography \cite{mulleti2014fdoct}, etc..
+One could also interpret FRI signals as belonging to a union of subspaces \cite{do2008union} where the parameters $\{\tau_{k}\}_{k=0}^{K-1}$ define the subspace.
+Hence, signal reconstruction requires localization of the subspace by estimating $\{\tau_{k}\}_{k=0}^{K-1}$ followed by estimation of the amplitudes $\{c_{k}\}_{k=0}^{K-1}$.
+We address reconstruction of FRI signals from measurements obtained using a C-TEM or an IF-TEM via the parameter estimation route and show that the sampling requirements for perfect reconstruction are of the order of the rate of innovation.
+The analysis also carries over to the multichannel setup, where each channel operates with a reduced sampling requirement.
+We also consider the presence of noise on the temporal measurements.
+To overcome the detrimental effects of noise, we deploy an alternating minimization strategy that jointly denoises the measurements and performs parameter estimation.
+The optimization strategy is similar to that of Generalized FRI (GenFRI) \cite{pan2016towards}.
+In view of the key ingredients, namely, TEM, FRI signals, and GenFRI for reconstruction, we refer to the proposed approach as GenFRI-TEM.